Canada Day, the Sun Peaks way

 And hold onto your hat!
 Canada Day the Sun Peaks' way will blow your Toque away.
 Have a listen:

-The long weekend celebration running June 27 through July 1 includes a whole slew of FREE events, including this Toque show and a band we know and love around here, Fernie's own Shred Kelly.
+The long weekend celebration running June 27 - July 1, includes a whole slew of FREE events, including this Toque show and a band we know and love around here, Fernie's own Shred Kelly.
+Watch for a Royal Canadian Airforce fly over for 1:30pm on July 1 as well.

 "Most Canadian Music Video" ever?